 More often than not people playing beside each other have very different backgrounds, strengths and weaknesses.
 The best case scenario is that the section takes advantage of all of its strengths and uses them to compensate for any weaknesses.
 If everyone in the section understands that, the musical result will be immeasurably better than it would in a setting that lacked cooperation.
 There are some legendary stories about professional musicians who really disliked each other but were able to put that aside and “make beautiful music together”.

 Talking to the conductor is usually best left to the first player.
 If the second part has something prominent or distinctive that the first part doesn’t, or if the conductor is asking for something specific then it just makes sense for the second player to ask.
-If its a minor detail or probable misprint I’ll often wait until a break and consult the score or the conductor.
+If it’s a minor detail or probable misprint I’ll often wait until a break and consult the score or the conductor.

 Working with the Conductor as a Second Trumpet Player

 Speaking about the conductor … there are things that we do and just don’t ask them about.
 They are in charge but they don’t always know how to get what they want.
 For instance a conductor might ask for “shorter notes” and your First Trumpet player might interpret that as meaning “accented”.
-Stay a wingman.
+Stay with your wingman.

 Printed “D” Notes in 2nd Trumpet Parts of Classical Pieces